 I did a product briefing for some people some time ago.

-These days of course, things are a bit different – Google Map for once has made our life easier by providing the right path and landmarks at a click of a button.
-So, there is no longer the excuse arriving at a function late with the excuse that we “lost our ways” when the real reason why we were late was because we left the house late.
+These days, of course, things are a bit different – Google Map for once has made our life easier by providing the right path and landmarks at a click of a button.
+So, there is no longer the excuse of arriving at a function late with the excuse that we “lost our ways” when the real reason why we were late was that we left the house late.

-But there is always someone coming in late…Malaysian Time at work again!
+But there is always someone coming in late…Malaysian Time punctuality at work again!